zhengshuai1001/JiKouCompany/README.md

 Approach the game with no preset agendas and you'll probably come away surprised at your overall efforts.

 The bigger the dream, the more important the team.

+Do what you feel in your heart to be right.
+You’ll be criticized anyway.